Apple-1 Registry's list of all known successful auctions.

 Any Apple-1 auction draws a lot of attention.
 It is the historic value everyone is aware of, and of course the high auction results.

-The auction result is often a surprise.
-Even more or less equal (in terms of condition and accessories) Apple-1 sometimes achieve very different results on the same year.
-As it is at any auction, it is a matter of luck and the people attending it.
+The auction results are often a surprise.
+Even more or less equal (in terms of condition and accessories) Apple-1 sometimes achieve very different results in the same year.
+As it is at any auction- it is a matter of luck and the people attending.
 Sometimes a dog fight between two bidders pushes the price a lot.
 Anyway, a collector’s item is worth as much as someone is willing to pay.

 For better understanding everything is converted to US$.
 Price should be hammer price including buyers premium but excluding possible taxes or import taxes.

 More than a Million US$: In 2016 the buyer of so called Celebration Apple-1 stated in interviews that he would have payed 1.2 Million (some sources say 1.6 Million US$) if necessary.

 |2000||VCF 4.0||#49 in the Registry - Ray Borrill||US$ 14,000|